Nasrin Kadri: Biography

 Kadri was born in Haifa, Israel, to a family of Arab Israelis on 2 September 1986.
-Originally a Muslim, she was raised in Lod, where her father was a taxi driver and her mother was a nurse.
+Originally raised a Muslim, she was raised in Lod, where her father was a taxi driver and her mother was a nurse.
 Around 2004, Qadri began a relationship with Israeli musician Aviezer Ben-Moha, who is Jewish.
 She began her conversion to Judaism during this time.
 In July 2017, the couple became engaged, but broke up and cancelled their upcoming wedding two months later.

 Upon completing the process of converting in 2018, Kadri took the Hebrew name "Bracha" (בְּרָכָה), although her official name remains unchanged.
 However, because the rabbi who oversaw her conversion did so independently of the appropriate Israeli religious authorities, Kadri's Jewishness has not been recognized by the Chief Rabbinate of Israel or the Israeli Interior Ministry.
 She stated that she chose this particular rabbi because he allowed her to continue singing in public, which some devout Jews believe is against Jewish law.

-In April 2022, Kadri married Rom Shamir, a 23-year-old Israeli musician from Ashdod, in the city of Rishon LeZion.
+In April 2022, Kadri married Rom Shamir, an Israeli musician from Ashdod, in the city of Rishon LeZion.
+Shamir is 12 years younger than Kadri.
 She gave birth to their son in October 2022.

+In May 2024, Kadri posted on her social media a condemnation of Hamas, after Hamas released a video of female soldiers that it was holding as hostages.
+In her post, Kadri called Hamas's treatment of the women "a disgrace" which was not in line with Islam.